jazzypants1989/jessquery/README.md

-# jessquery
+# jessquery 🚀

 `jessquery` is a lightweight wrapper around the DOM API that offers the intuitive elegance of jQuery, but streamlined for the modern web.

+Feel like a 🦕 for still using jQuery?
+Wish that it didn't use up so much of your bundle size like a 🐖?
+Want something a little more 🆕✨?

 Rekindle your love for method chaining, now in a lightweight, predictable package.
 Seamlessly handle asynchronous tasks, customize error behaviors, and ensure actions flow smoothly one after the other.
-And, the best part?
+And, the best part? 🏎️💨

 | Library   | Size before gzip | Size after gzip |
 | --------- | ---------------- | --------------- |